Signed in as:

 Are you passionate about making a difference in the lives of rescued donkeys?

-Do you wish to become a volunteer or and help share the wonder of these humble creatures with the world?
+Do you wish to become a VOLUNTEER or and help share the wonder of these humble creatures with the world?
 We are currently seeking committed volunteers who can make a weekly minimum commitment of three months, with one shift per week lasting approximately three hours.
 This training is for volunteers who can begin prior to April 1 2024.

 Me Me Me Me Me !!!!!!!